iMattPro/topicpreview/README.md

 * ACP module is complete
 * Migrations is complete
 * To-do: UCP module or UCP events are needed
-* To-do: Event listeners are needed in viewforum.php and search.php
-* To-do: Template events are needed in Prosilver and Subsilver2
 * To-do: Complete language translation updates

 Requirements